Thursday, December 18, 2025

 Trauma and renewal?

 My career-long and post-working observations of higher education have left me with lingering questions of how higher education should respond to the trauma of falling enrollment, declining budgets, public skepticism, and attacks by Trump administration leaders.
-As Secretary McMahon persists in downsizing (and potentially eliminating) the Education Department, officials either decry the carnage or scramble to find a way to preserve essential commitments without the Department's infrastuctural help.
+Secretary McMahon ia downsizing the Education Department, moving functions to the Labor Department, which are part of an incremental closure of Education.
+Meanwhile, officials either decry the carnage or scramble to find a way to preserve essential commitments without the Department's infrastuctural help.
 Questions of how diversity of enrollment can be supported if realigned in the Department of Labor or how educationally purposeful international education can be maintained in the Department of State are vexing to say the least.
 Educators who are invested in these issues will no doubt strive to hold the ground of their values and commitments.

 It is unlikely that Rachel Toor's insights will raise sufficient awareness to bring change but the major point she makes is that the middle of the higher education industry have to mobilize to address systemic issues that most are reluctant to face.
 Especially when it comes to faculty, flexible hours and negligible accountability are privileges that are difficult to uproot.
 Robert Reich's book, Coming Up Short, ends with a poignant description of the joys of faculty life.
 As I suggest in this review, with the privileges of faculty life comes the responsibility of legacy - something that shows you gave your best effort in your life's work.
 And the best effort now has to include saving our higher education institutions, small and large, public and private, struggling or privileged.

-Credit ratings for higher education institutions project a challenging future.
+Vulnerability comes in multiple forms with research preeminence and fiscal stability being two important factors.
+In relation to research, concerns over U.S. national security resulted in less international collaboration that resulted in China's rise in research productivity.
+In fiscal health, credit ratings for higher education institutions project a challenging future fueled by federal grant cuts and slowing support in state funding.
 Specifically, Fitch reported that "'the value proposition for a higher education degree' amid declining job-placement rates and rising concerns about affordability" will lead to "consolidation across the sector, from mergers and closures to restructuring and more."
+Managing these vulnerabilities will be key to institutional survival and hopefully renewal.

 Friday, November 14, 2025